NSB1974/shield/README.md

 ## 📖 Overview

-This repository is a place for developers to propose their Interaction Templates to be audited, and where Interaction Templates can be stored and hosted by the provided API.
+This repository stores both smart contract audits we have done for projects (`./project-audits`) and Interaction Templates (`./templates`), which are used for auditing transaction code.

+## ✔️ Smart Contract Audits

+View all of our smart contract audits, separated by project, in the (`./project-audits`) folder.

 ## 💾 Store Interaction Templates

 If you have created an Interaction Template, you can create a PR to place your Interaction Template in the `./templates` folder of this repository.

-## 📤 Host Interaction Templates
+## 📤 API for Interaction Templates

 The `./api` folder of this repository contains an API which can be run, and makes available the Interaction Templates stored in the `./templates` folder in a queryable way.